TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 # DIY 0-10v PWM LED Dimming Controller for Home Assistant

 This repository provides the code and instructions to build a custom LED dimming controller using 0-10v pulse-width modulation (PWM) technology including the code and setup to integrate with Home Assistant.
 The controller allows for precise adjustment of LED light brightness and is a cost-effective and personalized solution compared to commercially available dimming options.
+Includes stl for 3D printed case.

 ## Parts Needed
 - [Adafruit TLC5947 **24-Channel** 12-bit PWM LED Driver](https://www.adafruit.com/product/1429)